 The curriculum at Stanford Law is created to provide students with the fundamental information and critical abilities needed to practice law in their first year.
 They can then pursue their goals in higher-level classes while pursuing their own interests.

 The faculty regularly engages with students to examine important ideas and promote the sharing of new ones, and the school maintains classrooms in sizes that allow for in-depth discussion and cooperation.
 Furthermore, many courses offer an immersive learning environment through practice-focused clinics, practicums in policy development, faculty salons, and many other activities.

 How Much Does It Cost To Go To Law School At Stanford?

 How much does it cost to go to law school at Stanford?
-The current cost of tuition at Stanford Law is $64,350 per year.
-Now, we will look into other expenses below.
+The current cost of tuition at Stanford Law School is $71,610 for the 2023-2024 academic year.
+Let’s look at other expenses below.

 Cost of Living

-For the 2021–2022 academic year, lodging and board in university dormitories will cost about $31,557 for single students.
-If new, required books cost roughly $1,530 annually.
-Local prices for things like clothing, recreation, and transportation can differ.
-Most single students have estimated to set aside a minimum of $107,055 for the academic year.
+For the 2023–2024 academic year, room and board in university dormitories will cost about $27,161 for single students.
+Required books and supplies cost roughly $1,530 annually.
+Meanwhile, local prices for things like clothing, recreation, and transportation can differ.
+Single students must set aside approximately $112,634 for the estimated cost of attendance for the current academic year.

 In addition to being needed to have a laptop computer, students are also encouraged to have a printer and modem.
 Students will be able to take exams on computers in addition to using them to compose papers and make spreadsheets, and they will only get administrative notices via email.
 A laptop can be purchased by students from the Stanford Bookstore as part of a unique partnership with the law school.